muratcakmak/kekocho/README.md

 ### Model Layer

-  In Quora, user has many questions.
+  In Quora, a user has many questions.
 Questions have many answers and topics.
-Answers have many comments and belongs to a particular question.
+Answers have many comments and belong to a particular question.
 A comment belongs to an answer and a topic has many questions.

-  Topic and question relationship is established by a joint table called topicQuestions. question_ids and corresponded topic ids are stored on the table.
+  Topic and question relationship is established by a join table called topicQuestions. question_ids and corresponding topic_ids are stored on the table.

-  When user wants to create a topic while editing a question, the request hits to the question_topic_controller.
-The controller checks whether the topic is already existed, and grabs the question id and create question_topic record on the table.
-Thanks to rails's inverse of association, everything works even though there is no database record exists while creating a joint table record.
+  When a user wants to create a topic while editing a question, the request hits the question_topic_controller.
+The controller checks whether the topic already exists, and grabs the question_id and creates a question_topic record on the table.
+With the aid of rails's ```inverse_of``` association, the backend is able to operate fluidly and consistently.

-  Technologies:
+#### Technologies:
     - Postgresql
     - Ruby on Rails